The Best of Times (2002 film)

 The Best of Times (美麗時光 (Měilì Shíguāng)) is a 2002 Taiwanese narrative film directed by Chang Tso-chi.
-In his third feature, Chang Tso-chi wraps the sensibility of urban alienation and lost youth around a typical kids-in-gangland story and infuses it with his own gentle brand of magic realism.
-It was entered into the 59th Venice International Film Festival.
+In the film, "Chang Tso-chi wraps the sensibility of urban alienation and lost youth around a typical kids-in-gangland story and infuses it with his own gentle brand of magic realism."
+The Best of Times was entered into the 59th Venice International Film Festival.
 It was also selected as the Taiwanese entry for the Best Foreign Language Film at the 75th Academy Awards, but it was not nominated.

 Plot

-A kids-in-gangland story with flair and buoyancy, The Best of Times tells the story of two cousins Ah Wei and Ah Jie, teenage best friends with contrasting characters and temperaments, who find themselves caught up in the whirl of the local underworld as they make through their drifting lives in the suburbs of Taipei.

 Two young cousins, Ah Wei and Ah Jie, are best friends, despite their different personalities.
 They grow up together, living with their widower fathers and other family members, in a Hakka village infused with multiple local dialects in the suburbs of Taipei.
 Mildly ashamed of their background, the long alley leading toward the edge of their village becomes their secret passage to escape to a surreal world where their poor and decaying neighborhood turns into a dream land.
 All the ordinary surroundings change completely into the set for a fairytale and the piglets, pigeons, and ducks transform into charming characters.

 Caught between reality and fantasy, Ah Wei and Ah Jie fall in with Taipei gangsters, drawn to the money, the excitement, and the chance to moor their drifting lives.
 Sensible Ah Wei’s attempt to stay on an even keel is constantly frustrated by the actions of his tearaway best friend, Ah Jie, who proves a dangerous liability when Ah Wei is promoted from a nightclub parking valet to a debt collector in Brother Gu’s gang and asks that Ah Jie works alongside him.